Case study – High Availability and Disaster Recovery

 Finding the right high availability option can be difficult.
 Which choice is right for you can depend on the following:

-• Budget – first and foremost, can you afford the HA solution you are looking for?
+• Budget – first and foremost, can you afford the HA solution?

 • Needs – what are the business requirements?
 Service Level Agreement (SLA), Recovery Time Objective (RTO), and Recovery Point Objective (RPO)?